 x402 micropayment

-The agent pays $1–$5 USDC via the x402 protocol on Base L2.
+The agent pays $1–$5 USDC via the x402 protocol on a public ledger.
 No pre-registration, no subscription, no API key required.

 4